Our goal: Secure housing for 100 families in 100 days. June 15 to September 30, 2020

-With additional funding through the 2020 CARES Act, Harrisonburg Redevelopment & Housing Authority (HRHA) is urgently looking to find housing for 100 new Harrisonburg and Rockingham families by September 30, 2020.
+With additional funding through the 2020 CARES Act, Harrisonburg Redevelopment & Housing Authority (HRHA) launched a campaign to help secure housing for 100 new Harrisonburg and Rockingham families from June 15 through September 30, 2020.
 As a result of COVID-19, individuals and families have seen increased challenges in accessing affordable housing.

 In our community, we simply do not have enough landlords who accept housing vouchers.
 This means individuals and families who have been approved for housing assistance, looking for a place to rent, are unable to find one.
-We need your help!
+We aimed to raise community awareness around housing challenges, connect with new landlords, and secure housing for individuals and families who need it most.

 Partnered with 11 New Landlords